Here’s some advice that may help you if you’re new to the world of podcasts…

 Q: I clicked on your “Click the link to subscribe” button, and my web page was full of gibberish.
 What gives?

-What you’re looking at is the data from the RSS feed mentioned above.
-That’s the raw data that tells your aggregator whether there’s a new feed, and yes, we found it confusing at first, too.
+What you’re looking at is the raw data from the RSS feed mentioned above.
+That’s the computer code that tells your aggregator whether there’s a new feed, and yes, we found it confusing at first, too.
 The important thing to remember is to take the address from that page, highlight it, then copy and paste it into the receiving software of your choice.
-Most web pages now translate the gibberish into something readable, though, and often offer you a way to subscribe to the feed.
+Most web pages now translate the gibberish into something readable, though, and may even offer you a way to subscribe to the feed.